A Complete Guide to the Common Grackle's Behaviors

 There isn't anything one can do except wait for the young to leave the nest.
 This will end the need to carry waste away from the nest.

-Predators include squirrels and snakes eating eggs and young.
-Cats, raccoons, along with some Hawks and Owls prey on them.
+Predators of the Common Grackle include squirrels and snakes which eat the eggs and young birds.
+Cats, raccoons, along with some Hawks and Owls also prey on them.

 The Common Grackle is protected by the Migratory Bird Treaty Act.